Deepak-Mewada/Resource/Neuroscience is Source Separation.md

 ## What do EEG data look like
 ![image](https://user-images.githubusercontent.com/61898308/168232819-90937763-9047-4714-a2e4-92c2cd206a6e.png)
-- Volatage activity from population of nbeurons
+- Volatage activity from population of neurons
-- some poattern of activity are comnsistent across electrodes
+- Some pattern of activity are comnsistent across electrodes
-- very often with EEG if you see unique activity on 1 electrode that you don;t see on any other electrode it's probably some noise contamination
+- Very often with EEG if you see unique activity on 1 electrode that you don't see on any other electrode ->it's probably some noise contamination
 - Person looking at screen various things are happenings:picture appear,button press

 ## Origin of the existence of EEG